 Fall foliage in Virginia is simply amazing!
 Just 1 to 3 hours drive from Washington DC and you’ll feel like you are in another world surrounded by mountains, waterfalls, and even alpacas!
+There are just so many wonderful things to do in Virginia all year long!

 We just took a road trip from Washington DC all the way down to Lexington, VA.
 Although it was not quite peak fall foliage yet in Virginia, we still had an amazing time visiting these hidden gems in VA!